diprefranco/angular-template-my-website/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2.

 ## Thanks to
 This web design is based on one from [Sajid](https://www.iamsajid.com/).
-I want to thank him for his videos and examples.__
+I want to thank him for his videos and examples.<br />
 [Sajid's YouTube channel](https://www.youtube.com/@whosajid) in case you wanna learn some web design tricks and basics.

 ---